-Disclosure – we were sent these Stickle Bricks for the purpose of this review and I was paid for my time to write this post.
+Disclosure - we were sent these Stickle Bricks for the purpose of this post about creative learning with Stickle Bricks and I was paid for my time to write this post.
 All opinions are honest and my own.

 I absolutely love traditional toys, and to me Stickle Bricks are a classic.
 They first launched in 1969 and I played with them as a child as I am sure many of you did too.
 We never actually had any at home until I was sent these to review although they were the toy of choice at our local playgroup whenever we visited so I don't know why I didn't buy them before!